Signal-Labs/iat_unhook_sample/README.md

 Only for a sample of unhooking using a technique other than loading a second ntdll or using direct/inline syscalls.

+This sample also uses "GetModuleHandleA", but there's internal functions (e.g. get_module_by_name) that can replace it to further reduce Windows API usage.

 This repository consists of the following:

 - src\bin.rs